 Historically, economic prosperity has followed the production and consumption of energy.
 Fossil fuels have been the primary source of energy since the industrial revolution and the recent shale boom ensures that oil and gas will remain critical drivers of economic growth for the coming decades.
 At the same time, concerns about resource depletion, environmental effects, and geopolitical relations have generated an increasing interest in alternative energy sources and sustainability.
 While the feasibility of various energy sources to meet long-term future energy needs continues to be tested, there is no argument about the continued importance of energy, from all sources, to our economy, security, and standard of living.
 A new, highly trained cadre of professionals is needed to meet the energy challenges of the future, and UT is committed to educating them.

 The Master of Science in Energy Management provides a means to explore the energy future and prepare for exciting careers across the industry.
-The MSEM Curriculum features:
+The MSEM is STEM eligible and our curriculum features:

 - Award-winning, inter-disciplinary faculty leading small cohort classes